 - Recruit friends and show up at events in your community — festivals and farmers markets are perfect — with tablet computers and a mobile hotspot (many cell phones can be used as a hotspot) and help folks complete the census survey

 - Tell folks at work, church, the supermarket, or anywhere else you go: “Please take a minute to head to My2020Census.gov and answer 10 questions to help bring BILLIONS OF DOLLARS to Arkansas!” — if folks have questions, click here for help with what many Arkansans want to know

 The 2020 U.S. Census Affects Funding in Your Community

 Together, we can ensure a complete and accurate count for Arkansas.
 A complete count benefits all Arkansans.
 However, our state is at risk of being under-counted.
 Join us to make sure Arkansas Counts!

-The U.S. Constitution requires that a Census be conducted every 10 years to provide data about our nation’s people, places, and economy.
+The U.S. Constitution requires that a census be conducted every 10 years to provide data about our nation’s people, places, and economy.
 Census figures are used to make decisions at every level of government.

-At every level, the census affects political representation.
+The census affects political representation.
 Counts are used to determine the number of elected representatives and the shape of the districts they represent.